dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   When the toolchain doesn't hate the developer, it can actually be possible to detect more bugs up front.
-The Zig toolchain basically comes with [MiraclePtr][miracle-ptr] built in because o how it handles allocators in the languague.
+The Zig toolchain basically comes with [MiraclePtr][miracle-ptr] built in because o how it handles allocators in the language.
 Jai is limited to just Jonathan Blow and friends, but being able to run compile-time metaprograms means you can enforce invariants and inject safer patterns to as part of the regular development process, with a fast feedback loop that doesn't involve [uploading your C++ to Skynet to get it to